 - 9.1.3.
 Initial Compliance Demonstration for Pneumatic Controllers under Subpart OOOOa.
-You must determine initial compliance with the standards for each affected facility using the requirements in paragraph (d) of this condition.
-The initial compliance period begins on August 2, 2016, or upon initial startup, whichever is later, and ends no later than 1 year after the initial startup date for your affected facility or no later than 1 year after August 2, 2016.
-The initial compliance period may be less than one full year. - (d) To achieve initial compliance with methane and VOC emission standards for your pneumatic controller affected facility you must comply with the requirements specified in paragraphs (1) through (6) of this condition, as applicable. - (1) You must demonstrate initial compliance by maintaining records as specified in §60.5420a(c)(4)(ii) of your determination that the use of a pneumatic controller affected facility with a bleed rate greater than the applicable standard is required as specified in §60.5390a(b)(1) or (c)(1). - (2) If you own or operate a pneumatic controller affected facility located at a natural gas processing plant, your pneumatic controller must be driven by a gas other than natural gas, resulting in zero natural gas emissions.
+You must determine initial compliance with the standards for each affected facility using the requirements in paragraph (a) of this condition.
+Except as otherwise provided 40 C.F.R. §60.5410a, the initial compliance period begins on August 2, 2016, or upon initial startup, whichever is later, and ends no later than 1 year after the initial startup date for your affected facility or no later than 1 year after August 2, 2016.
+The initial compliance period may be less than 1 full year. - a.
+To achieve initial compliance with methane and VOC emission standards for your pneumatic controller affected facility you must comply with the requirements specified in paragraphs (1) through (6) of this condition, as applicable.

-- (3) If you own or operate a pneumatic controller affected facility located other than at a natural gas processing plant, the controller manufacturer's design specifications for the controller must indicate that the controller emits less than or equal to 6 standard cubic feet of gas per hour. - (4) You must tag each new pneumatic controller affected facility according to the requirements of \$60.5390a(b)(2) or (c)(2). - (5) You must include the information in paragraph (d)(1) of this section and a listing of the pneumatic controller affected facilities specified in paragraphs (d)(2) and (3) of this section in the initial annual report submitted for your pneumatic controller affected facilities constructed, modified or reconstructed during the period covered by the annual report according to the requirements of §60.5420a(b)(1) and (5). - (6) You must maintain the records as specified in §60.5420a(c)(4) for each pneumatic controller affected facility.
+- 1. You must demonstrate initial compliance by maintaining records as specified in §60.5420a(c)(4)(ii) of your determination that the use of a pneumatic controller affected facility with a bleed rate greater than the applicable standard is required as specified in §60.5390a(b)(1) or (c)(1). - 2.
+If you own or operate a pneumatic controller affected facility located at a natural gas processing plant, your pneumatic controller must be driven by a gas other than natural gas, resulting in zero natural gas emissions. - 3.
+If you own or operate a pneumatic controller affected facility located other than at a natural gas processing plant, the controller manufacturer's design specifications for the controller must indicate that the controller emits less than or equal to 6 standard cubic feet of gas per hour. - 4.
+You must tag each new pneumatic controller affected facility according to the requirements of §60.5390a(b)(2) or (c)(2). - 5.
+You must include the information in paragraph (d)(1) of this section and a listing of the pneumatic controller affected facilities specified in paragraphs (d)(2) and (3) of this section in the initial annual report submitted for your pneumatic controller affected facilities constructed, modified or reconstructed during the period covered by the annual report according to the requirements of §60.5420a(b)(1) and (5). - 6.
+You must maintain the records as specified in §60.5420a(c)(4) for each pneumatic controller affected facility.